kjolley/BIGSdb_documentation/administration.rst

 Defining locus amino acid variants or single-nucleotide polymorphisms
 *********************************************************************
-It is possible to annotate allele sequences with specific single amino acid variants (SAAV) or single nuleotide polymorphisms (SNPs).
+It is possible to annotate allele sequences with specific single amino acid variants (SAAV) or single nucleotide polymorphisms (SNPs).
 The values are searchable when using a :ref:`locus-specific sequence query <locus_specific_query>`, and they will appear within query results and allele information pages.